mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 CAN Frame Data Padding
 ''''''''''''''''''''''
-If a number of bytes specified in a Packet is shorter than a number of bytes in CAN frame's data field, then the sender has to pad any unused bytes in the frame.
-This can only be a case for :ref:`Single Frame <knowledge-base-can-single-frame>`, :ref:`Flow Control <knowledge-base-can-flow-control>` and the last :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` of a segmented message.
+If the payload of a CAN Packet is shorter than the available bytes in the frame’s data field, the sender must pad the unused bytes.

+Padding applies only to:

+- :ref:`Single Frame <knowledge-base-can-single-frame>`
+- :ref:`Flow Control <knowledge-base-can-flow-control>`
+- The last :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`

-Unless specified differently, the default value 0xCC shall be used for the frame padding to minimize the bit stuffing insertions and bit alteration on the wire.
+Unless specified otherwise, the padding value shall be 0xCC, which minimizes bit stuffing and signal distortion on the bus.

 .. note:: CAN frame data padding is mandatory for :ref:`CAN frames <knowledge-base-can-frame>` with DLC>8, optional for frames with DLC=8 and forbidden for frames with DLC<8.